sirhanzz/CTF-Writeups/2026/OPUCC/Misc/shadeofduck.md

 <h2>Solution</h2>

 <p>
-We were provided with blocks of different yellow color[cite: 15].
+We were provided with blocks of different yellow color.
 The author asks for the hidden meaning in the ducks color[cite: 14].
 </p>

 <h3>Step 1: Extract the Hex Codes</h3>